openebs-archive/openebs-docs/docs/ugcstor.md

 During the installation of OpenEBS, a snapshot-controller and a snapshot-provisioner are setup which assist in taking the snapshots.
 During the snapshot creation, snapshot-controller creates `VolumeSnapshot` and `VolumeSnapshotData` custom resources.
 A snapshot-provisioner is used to restore a snapshot as a new Persistent Volume(PV) via dynamic provisioning.

-in this section the steps for the creation, clone and deletion a snapshot is provided.
+In this section the steps for the creation, clone and deletion a snapshot is provided.

 <h4><a class="anchor" aria-hidden="true" id="creating-a-cStor-snapshot"></a>Creating a cStor Snapshot</h4>